Sackler family moves closer to OxyContin settlement as key states drop opposition

 “This resolution to the mediation is an important step toward providing substantial resources for people and communities in need.
 The Sackler family hopes these funds will help achieve that goal,” it said.

 Purdue Pharma pleaded guilty to three federal felony charges of deceptive marketing in October 2020 and agreed to an $8 billion settlement with the Justice Department.
-But the $8 billion figure was largely symbolic because the bankrupt drugmaker’s annual sales have dwindled dramatically, and it is already indebted to states, communities and other creditors.
+But the $8 billion figure was largely symbolic because the bankrupt drugmaker’s annual sales have dwindled significantly, and it is already indebted to states, communities and other creditors.

 The company is among numerous drugmakers and distributors embroiled in litigation over the deaths and economic devastation inflicted by the opioid epidemic.
 In the past two decades, more than 400,000 Americans have died of opioid overdoses.